dullaraviteja7/agentic-ai/README.md

-# AI Scrum Master Agent Proposal
+# 🤖 AI Scrum Master Agent Proposal

-# 1. Objective
+## 🎯 Objective

-To build an AI-powered Scrum Master Agent for each scrum team in a project that can autonomously handle key scrum responsibilities, enhance team collaboration, improve productivity visibility, and proactively manage risk and performance.
+To build a production-grade AI-powered Scrum Master Agent that automates coordination tasks for each scrum team, integrates with collaboration tools like MS Teams and Jira, and provides real-time visibility to the Project Manager via dashboards.

 ---

-# 2. Key Responsibilities of the AI Scrum Master Agent

-## 2.1 Scrum Event Management
+## 🧩 Key Features & Requirements

+### ✅ Core Responsibilities
-- Schedule sprint planning, grooming, daily stand-ups, retrospectives, bug triaging.
+1. **Schedule Scrum Ceremonies**: Sprint planning, grooming, daily standups, retrospectives, and triaging.

-- Integrate with Microsoft Teams Calendar using Microsoft Graph API.

-## 2.2 Intelligent Collaboration

-- Analyze voice in MS Teams meetings to extract action items for various roles (SA, BA/PO, QA, Dev, PM).
+2. **Voice & Chat Analysis**: Transcribe MS Teams meeting voice; use NLP to extract action items.

-- Create tasks in Microsoft Teams Planner/To Do based on extracted insights.
+3. **Task Creation**: Create and assign tasks in MS Teams (Planner), Jira, or other PM tools based on conversations.

-## 2.3 Real-time Monitoring and Dashboarding

-- Aggregate task progress and completion data.

-- Create and update real-time Grafana dashboards.

-- Trigger escalations if progress stalls.

-## 2.4 Configuration and Customization

-- Allow configuration of:

-    - Team goals and sprint timelines

-    - Member roles and responsibilities

-    - Escalation levels and matrices

-## 2.5 Predictive and Proactive AI Features

-- Predict task delays and potential blockers.

-- Respond to team queries regarding ownership, dependencies, and process guidance.

-- Provide feedback and appreciations based on performance trends.
+4. **Progress Tracking**: Monitor task status and due dates in real-time from MS Teams or Jira to measure progress.
+5. **Dashboards**: Feed structured data into Grafana to visualize sprint health and team metrics.
+6. **Real-time Monitoring & Escalation**: Trigger reminders or email escalations when tasks stall or miss deadlines.
+7. **Chat Assistant**: Answer team queries, provide contact points, task statuses, and suggest mitigations.
+8. **Predictive Feedback**: Offer data-driven feedback and highlight potential blockers to the Project Manager.
+9. **Host for Scrum Calls**: Agent can optionally act as the call host or use a bot runner via Teams to record and monitor.
+10. **Configurable Team Setup**: Set goals, members, roles, levels, sprint cadence, and escalation matrix.
+11. **Security & Compliance**: Role-based access control, audit logs, GDPR and ISO compliance.

 ---